abdullahsiddiqui9999/search-engine-medtryck-assignment/README.md

   - `search_index:create_search_index` to create inverted index on location on elastic search
   - `seed:seed_locations_from_json_file` for loading location from `locations.json` file
 - Initializers
-  - `cors.rb` to handle CORS config (for ease - we have currently requests from every origin)
+  - `cors.rb` to handle CORS config (for ease - we have currently enabled requests from every origin)

 ### React App
 - App uses `tailwind` for styling, `Formik` for forms and `yup` for form validation.